Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/3-Consensus-Authoring-slides.md

 Notes:
 There is an economic game called staking as part of the state machine that allows selecting the authorities who will participate in the PoA scheme.

+---v

+Coupling the consensus and the state machine

+Runtime api

+difficulty adjustment

 ---

 ## Fork Choice Heuristics